Stuffed Pork Chops with Apple Thyme Sauce

 - 2 tablespoons shallots, minced

-- 1 tsp. all-purpose flour
+- 1 teaspoon. all-purpose flour

-- 1/4 cup apple cider or apple juice
+- ¼ cup apple cider or apple juice

-- 1/4 cup dry white wine
+- ¼ cup dry white wine

-- 1 tsp. apple cider vinegar
+- 1 teaspoon. apple cider vinegar

-- chopped fresh thyme leaves
+- Chopped fresh thyme leaves

-- kosher salt, to taste
+- Kosher salt, to taste

-- freshly ground black pepper, to taste
+- Freshly ground black pepper, to taste

 Instructions

-- Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.¼

 - Toast bread in 1 tbsp. butter in an oven-proof skillet over medium-high heat until crisp and then transfer to a bowl.
 Return pan to heat.

 - Saute onion, celery, and apples in 1tablespoon butter over medium heat until soft.
 Stir in thyme.
 Add vegetables to bread cubes.
-Toss mixture with the chicken broth, vinegar, and seasonings until liquid is absorbed.
+Toss the mixture with the chicken broth, vinegar, and seasonings until the liquid is absorbed.
 Wipe out the skillet.

 - Prepare chops by cutting a pocket at the midway point of each chop being careful only to cut through on one side.